|

 how they can achieve that.

-Senior Angel, Jibril (Gabriel), peace to him, told to the Prophet
+Senior Angel, Jibril (Gabriel), peace be to him, to the Messenger of

-Muhammed, peace and blessings of God be upon him.
-He actually
+Allah, Muhammed, peace and blessings be upon him (pbbuh) was "Read"

 repeated it three times to confirm its importance to humanity, as

-stated in the first five verses of Surat Al-‘Alaq.
+stated in the first five verses of Surat Al-‘Alaq (Chapter 96) of

 (العلق